 We regularly inspect sewer lines for potential intersections throughout our service territory.

-In 2023 our inspections will be done in the Sturgis and Spring Lake areas.
+In 2024, inspections will be completed in the following areas:

 Much of the work can be done using sophisticated camera technology.
 However, it is possible that we may need access to your home or business to check the sewer line.
 If we're unable to check your line externally, we will contact you to gain access from inside your home or business.